SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 ## Unresolved Questions and Bikeshedding
 *This section should be removed (i.e. resolved) before merging*

+Should we generate source maps during bundling if none is provided for a resource?
+This could be a simple mapping of only the first column of the first line to the original file.

 <!--
     Optional, but suggested for first drafts.
 What parts of the design are still TBD?
 Are there any second priority decisions left to be made?
 -->